ibesuccess59-rgb/ActiveDirectory_Projects/Lab-02/README.md

 <img width="1046" height="780" alt="20" src="https://github.com/user-attachments/assets/be41a5f4-8e52-469a-a12c-4dff9e30168b" />

-21. On the DNS options page , select Create DNS delegation then click on next
+21. On the DNS Options page, leave the default settings.
+Since this is the first domain controller in a new forest, the DNS delegation warning can be safely ignored.
+Click Next to continue.

 <img width="1050" height="782" alt="21" src="https://github.com/user-attachments/assets/d72d2a71-f2b1-4941-a9fb-b7bfb67f3684" />